 Contact details if you’re doing it tough

-A list of phone numbers and websites for the financial hardship teams at each bank is available here.
+Below is a list of phone numbers and websites for the financial hardship teams at each bank.

 How your bank can help if you’re having money troubles

 Banks want to help their customers, especially if they’re experiencing financial difficulties.
 Depending on your circumstances, banks may be able to assist in a variety of ways.